sumchattering/iOS-Trie-Example/README.md

 This is done using a split view controller and a simple map view with one annotation.

->>>> Contain a button that, when tapped, opens an information screen about the selected city.
-The code of this screen is available
+>>>> Contain a button that, when tapped, opens an information screen about the selected city. opens an information screen about the selected city.
+The code of this screen is available [here](https://TODO).

-I have added the code from the screen in AboutViewController
+Looks like you guys forgot to add a link to the code.
+I guess I will skip this for now :)

 >>>> Create a dynamic UI that follows the [wireframe](wireframes).
 Hence, when in [portrait](wireframes/portrait.png) different screens should be used for the list and map but when in [landscape](wireframes/landscape.png), a single screen should be used.